mr3un/Docker_Images_Cuda-Misc/README.md

 docker pull 3uun/cuda_with_misc:11.8

 These two images was based on nvidia official 12.1.0-runtime-ubuntu22.04 and 11.8.0-cudnn8-devel-ubuntu18.04.
+###Note your base system NV driver/cuda need to be higher or equal to whatever docker image you use.

 ####to do: provide a way to automatically create those image without pulling 20g from dockerhub.